GwendolyneFreddy/Infinity-Animations/README.md

   - ...
   - Coding simplification:
     - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and got rid of deprecated functions (such as `DECOMPILE_BCS_TO_BAF` and `DECOMPILE_DLG_TO_D` replaced with `DECOMPILE_AND_PATCH`).
-    - Used new <a href="http://www.shsforums.net/user/10485-sam/">Sam</a>'s `ps_recursive_copy.tpa` library, a WeiDU action function that will recursively search files into a parent directory, then copy them to a destination directory; and Gwendolyne's `gw_install_archives` and `gw_update_content` macros to install all needed animations and sounds files from archives/subfolders to override folder.
+    - Used new <a href="http://www.shsforums.net/user/10485-sam/">Sam</a>'s `ps_recursive_copy.tpa` library, a WeiDU action function that will recursively search files into a parent directory, then copy them to a destination directory; and Gwendolyne's `gw_install_archives` and `gw_update_content` macros to install all needed animations and sound files from archives/subfolders to override folder.
     - Replaced specific "*%tsx%*" IA variables with more compatible "*%tutu%_scriptx%*" variables: from now on, IA uses up-to-date *crossmod platform variables*.
     - Updated `fj_cre_validity.tpp`, `fj_cre_reindex.tpp` and `fj_cre_eff_v2.tpp` patch functions to WeiDU new versions standards.
     - Enjoy Gwendolyne's silent `gw_handle_audio`, adapted from WeiDU `HANDLE_AUDIO` action function, that may make installation a more easy-on-the-eyes visual experience!